lHumaNl/NginxRhythm/README.md

 - `--queuePolicy <count>`: Policy of request queue (AbortPolicy: `0`, CallerRunsPolicy: `1`, DiscardPolicy: `2`,
   DiscardOldestPolicy: `3`).
 Default `1`.
 - `--ignoreSsl`: If specified, will ignore SSL.
 Default is `false`.
+- `--closeConnectionAfterFirstByte`: If specified, will close connection with host after getting first byte.
+Default is `false`.
 - `--disableStats`: If specified, will disable displaying the execution progress in the console.
 Default is `false`.
 - `--disableWriteToFile`: If specified, will disable writing results to file.
 Default is `false`.
 - `--username <username>`: Username for basic authentication.